morewings/koval-docusaurus/docs/layout/grid.md

 `Col` component creates grid column.
 Developers can configure **width** and **shift** of the column.

 ### Responsiveness

 By using predefined breakpoints and t-shirt sizes (`xs`, `sm`, `md`, `lg`, `xl`), the grid layout ensures a consistent look and feel across different screen sizes.
-Each of them is available as a prop which accepts number of columns.
+Each of them is available as a prop which accepts a number of columns.

 ```jsx live
 function Example(props) {